Skip to main content

 PostgreSQL Logs - Slow Query Details

-The Amazon RDS - PostgreSQL Logs - Slow Query Details dashboard provides details on slow log query.
-Also, this dashboards displays the distribution of slow queries along with parameters like database and query type.
+The Amazon RDS - PostgreSQL Logs - Slow Query Details dashboard provides details on slow log queries.
+Also, this dashboard displays the distribution of slow queries along with parameters like database and query type.

 Use this dashboard to:

-• Monitor the distribution of number of slow queries on command type and database.
+• Monitor the distribution of the number of slow queries by the command type and database.

 • Obtain the frequently fired slow queries.

-• Monitor the recent DML, DDL, and TCL statement which lead to slow queries.
+• Monitor the recent DML, DDL, and TCL statements that lead to slow queries.

 Amazon RDS dashboard